-At Conestoga College, students use Office 365 for official email correspondence.
-Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and a free installation of Office 2016 for your PC or MAC computer.
-For information on how to connect to your email, check out our IT Support Site: http://it.conestogac.on.ca/support, and click on "Email".
+At Conestoga College, all students use Office 365 for official email correspondence.
+Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and free installation (up to 5) of Microsoft Office for your PC or MAC computer.
+For information on how to connect to your email, check out our IT Support Site: https://it.conestogac.on.ca/support, and click on "Email".
 For tips and tricks on using your Office 365 account, check out https://support.office.com.

 Printing on Campus

-At the beginning of every semester, students receive a $55 non-refundable print balance.
-You can print in any Computer Lab, Open Access Lab or Hallway computer available throughout the College.
-Checkout the Printing Support page for more information: http://it.conestogac.on.ca/support/printing/.
+At the beginning of every semester, students receive a $50 non-refundable print balance.
+You can print in any Computer Lab, Open Access Lab or Hallway kiosk available throughout the College.
+Check out the Printing Support page for more information: https://it.conestogac.on.ca/support/printing.

-Library services and resources are available to students at all campuses.
+Library services and resources are available online for all Conestoga students.
 By visiting the Library's website, you can access an excellent and extensive collection including eBooks, streamed videos, articles and online help.
 To access the Library's online resources (e.g., eBooks) from off-campus, your Library Pin is the last 4 digits of your Conestoga Student number.
-Your ONE Card is your Library card for borrowing in person.
-Campus to campus delivery is available.

 ONE Card (Student ID)